-We encourage members of the public to access our information through open access, proactive release, or informal request wherever possible, as most of our information is made publicly available this way.
+We encourage members of the public to access our information through the open access, proactive release, or informal request pathways wherever possible, as most of our information is made publicly available this way.

 We will not require you to make a formal access information if the information is already available to you by proactive release, as open access information, or via the informal request pathway.
+If you submit a formal access application and the information is already available by one of these pathways, we will contact you to advise how the information will be accessed and ask if you would like to proceed with the formal application or not.

 A formal access application under the GIPA Act is usually considered a last resort where the information cannot be obtained any other way.
-This may happen when there are considerable resources involved in searching for and providing access to the information, or where there are public interest considerations to be balanced before access can be provided.
+This may happen when there are considerable resources involved in searching for and providing access to the information, or where there are public interest considerations to be balanced before deciding whether access can be provided.